agmath/BIO4ST1_Group3/Replication_Ainsley_Owens.md

 ### Challenge 3

-Now, I will create a random genome that is 1500 nucleotides long.
+Now, I will create a random genome that is 1500 nucleotides long, using the `sample()` function again, naming this genome randGenome.
 I used the `paste()` function to collapse the list into a single string.

 ::: {.cell}